About The Tax Law Institute and Ave Maria School of Law Host Agreement

 - During the 2020 Testing Cycle, the Tax Law Institute has planned events on the campus of Ave Maria School of Law, and on the campuses of Harvard and Georgetown universities as well.

-Someone will contact you to collect your PTIN and credit card information, and/or to setup a payment plan.
+Someone will contact you to explain the program and approve your enrollment, collect your PTIN and credit card information, and/or to setup a payment plan.
 You may also write a check or send a direct wire to our bank.

 - e-mail email@example.com or call 1.888.317.4489

 Do you need help to prepare for the 2020 Exam?

 Convenes October 2019 and meets every Saturday thereafter thru October 2020.
 The Program will focus on the following tested subjects: